 Please note that the level of the spoken English during the presentation will of course not be evaluated.
-The evaluation refers purely to the content of the presented results.

 Evaluation

 Students are evaluated individually, but it is also taken into account whether the groups have worked as a team and whether a collaborative effort is evident.